How to Build Client Relationships in Business

-Examines the pitfalls of a real life professional business relationship, and shares the ingredients necessary for building successful client relationships.
+This article examines the pitfalls of a real-life professional business relationship, and shares the ingredients necessary for building successful client relationships.

-A top tier accounting firm was busy celebrating another year of fee income growth from one of its most important audit clients, a huge telecommunications business.
-The audit had run smoothly from the accountants’ view, despite some hiccups on delivery times and quality control, but overall, the advisers were happy with the depth of the relationship and their position to keep the plum business.
+A top-tier accounting firm was busy celebrating another year of fee income growth from one of its most important audit clients, a huge telecommunications business.
+The audit had run smoothly from the accountants’ view, despite some hiccups on delivery times and quality control.
+However, overall, the advisers were happy with the depth of the relationship they had built and their position to keep the plum business.

 So, when the client asked for an internal review of the account service to negotiate a revised audit fee for the following three years, the accounting firm was naturally mystified.

-The client started the meeting by stating that they were generally happy with the relationship but asked that the lead partner be removed from the engagement team and wanted to lower the total audit fee by 15%, a negative impact of $185,000 on the accountants.
+The client started the meeting by stating that they were generally happy with the relationship.
+However, they asked to remove the lead partner from the engagement team, and wanted to lower the total audit fee by 15%.
+This equated to a negative impact of $185,000 on the accountants.

 So, how did the accounting firm’s negotiating team respond?

 They basically had two options available – co-operative discussion or competitive challenging.

 As a co-operative partner, they could examine the issues concerned and identify the real issues.
 In a competitive stance, they would assert their integrity and authority to test the validity of the client’s complaints.

 The accounting firm chose poorly.
 They chose a competitive stance, feeling confident about the work they had performed to date.
 This resulted in a disagreeable climate in the meeting that quickly degenerated into a dog fight.
 After an hour and a half of mudslinging, the client stated that they were going to cancel the audit contract.
 In a further blow, they also said they would be withdrawing tax and consulting projects currently in the pipeline.
 This was a total value to the accounting firm of around $1.6 million.
 A costly error for the accountants.